 Memorial Day weekend marks the start of summer and is often a time for getting friends and family together for barbecuing, pool parties, and even trips out of town to beautiful spots.
 No matter how you choose to celebrate, you can choose to make your celebrations more sustainable.
-Below you’ll find some simple tips to make sure your plans for this Memorial Day weekend are green!
+Below you’ll find some simple tips to make your plans for a sustainable Memorial Day!

 1- Get creative with decorating.
 Buy things you can reuse for future celebrations and consider buying gently used or upcycled items.
 The American flag you buy for your party can become a time-honored tradition you use year after year.

 2- Use pitchers of water instead of water bottles and make sure to use re-useable cups, plates, and silverware.
 Don’t use single-use plastic or styrofoam and even paper plates that can recycled or are made of recycled material have a larger carbon footprint than using a plate that can be washed and re-used.
 When you clean up, you can pop them in the dishwasher and use them again and again.
 Reducing our use of single-use, throwaway items like plastic cups and silverware is one of the best example of how small sustainable choices can make a big impact on reducing our consumption.

 3- Splurge on organic veggies.
 Buying organic produce is one of the healthiest choices you can make for yourself, your friends and family, and the planet.
 If you want to take it to the next level – buy locally grown, organic produce.
 When you buy from local farmers you reduce the carbon footprint required to get the produce to you AND you support your local economy.
 It’s a win/win.

 4- Embrace your inner vegetarian!
 Use those fresh ingredients to cook up vegetables, pastas, and delicious summer salads instead of relying on meat products that require thousands of gallons of water and lots of energy to sustain and produce.